The Louis Vuitton Trophy

 There were also unofficial discussions about future Louis Vuitton Trophy events to be held in the US (most likely Newport, RI; though San Francisco and New York were mentioned) and Britain.

-Dubai was referred to by organizers as "The Final Louis Vuitton Trophy" event, as well as the farewell for the America's Cup Class ACC) in top level competion.
+Dubai was been referred to by organizers as "The Final Louis Vuitton Trophy" event, as well as the farewell for the America's Cup Class ACC) in top level competition.
 Despite potential for future events involving LV in 2011 and onward, possibly as an element of the 2013 America's Cup lead-up regattas, up until late November no announcement had been made.

 Speaking of the Louis Vuitton Trophy, Yves Carcelle, LVMH Chairman and CEO, said "This chapter of the story is coming to an end, but we are very proud and happy that the Louis Vuitton Trophy has been able to provide a competitive outlet over the past two years for so many of the teams.”